Updated: June 14, 2018

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may identify by the brand name Puron.
-For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+The industry has made the switch from R22 to R410a, which you may identify by the brand name Puron.
+Throughout this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

-You may have read about “drop-in” replacements for R22.
+You may have heard of “drop-in” replacements for R22.
 We strongly advocate against this choice.
 Normally a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this feels like an easy solution.
 It often costs the homeowner more money, and almost always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is referring to retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this critical step is avoided, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+In part, this is because different refrigerants work at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this crucial step is avoided, your system will quickly stop working, and you’ll end up installing a new unit anyway.

 It’s wise to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement affordable, and we watch for any manufacturer and utility rebates that would make it easier to manage a surprising replacement.
-To avoid an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old AC before it breaks down.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we watch for any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
+To avoid an emergency on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old AC before it breaks down.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could still use R22, so it’s wise to check with an HVAC Expert.
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 might use R22, so it’s wise to check with an HVAC Expert.
 You can always look for and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?